 Sedatives sedate the central nervous system.
 Physicians may prescribe them to relieve pain, help people sleep, or treat panic attacks.
 When individuals use them recreationally or abuse them, sedative drugs can be dangerous; taking too many sedatives can slow breathing to the point of death.
 Withdrawal from sedative drugs without the help of a substance abuse treatment center is complicated because quitting abruptly can put your health in danger.

 Sedatives produce a calming effect that can take the edge off of a stressful day and induce drowsiness.
 Low doses can make you feel peaceful.
 Higher doses can make you feel intoxicated and bring about symptoms such as slurred speech, lack of coordination, and poor judgment.

 People who are undergoing medical procedures may receive barbiturates, such as phenobarbital, along with anesthesia for sedation purposes.
 Physicians also occasionally prescribe them to treat headaches or anxiety.
 Some people take barbiturates to control seizures.
 When they do, a physician closely monitors them because the dosage must be exact.

 Z-drugs are nonbenzodiazepine sedative-hypnotics.
 These sedative drugs, which include Ambien and Lunesta, act quickly and for a short period.
-They present a lower risk of physical dependence, but patients who abuse these medications may still develop addictions and experience withdrawal symptoms, and need addiction treatment programs.
+They present a lower risk of physical dependence, but patients who abuse these medications may still develop addictions, experience withdrawal symptoms, and need addiction treatment programs.

 Side Effects Of Sedative Drugs